Fiction

 With a wordless eyeroll, shrug and half of a nod, Mal turned back to washing glasses.

 In five minutes, Miricle was moved in.
 For a bit, he just watched the traffic on the street below.
-Without a towel he took a shower in the clawfoot bathtub that had a shower curtain encircling it.
+It had been so long since he had a shower that, even though he had no towel, he showered in the clawfoot bathtub that had a shower curtain encircling it.
 The peppermint in Dr. Bronners was wonderful at times like these.
-He wrote to his parents giving them the address to which to ship a few of his instruments and walked outside in search of sheets and eggs.
-It felt like it had taken a life and a half to get there.
+In the same way he had scraped off the ants, standing in the tub he scraped off the water as best he could to hasten dryness.
+After drying his hands on his bedroll, while waiting for the rest of himself to airdry, he wrote to his parents giving them the address to which to ship a few of his instruments, and then, after managing to pull clothes onto his still damp body, walked outside in search of sheets and eggs feeling like it had taken a life and a half to get there.

 The plan had been to arrange music lessons before anything else.
+He had wanted to be close to the university where there would be music lessons.
 But now, first he had a different temporary goal.
 Get free rent by playing music that draws kids.
 But how would they know about it?
 What if he got some kids to come jam with him?
 They would tell their friends.
 He got maps and looked up high schools and churches trying to figure out how to connect with musicians his own age.
 On a bulletin board in a community center, he found a flyer for a social event in a park with canoes and volleyball in a week.
 He bought a bathing suit and a pair of shorts and got on their bus with the bathing suit on under the shorts.
 In those days, men’s bathing suits were skin tight and as short as they could be without having to rise at an angle from the center, so it easily could be worn under shorts.
-On the bus, when another teenager asked where he went to school, he wished he had thought ahead and had come up with a witty response, but said he didn’t go to school right now.
+On the bus, when another teenager asked where he went to school, he wished he had thought ahead and had come up with an evasive response, but said he didn’t go to school right now.

 “Huh?
 What?
 How can you not go to school?”